X-ray luminosity function of high-mass X-ray binaries: Studying the signatures of different physical processes using detailed binary evolution calculations: Method and physical assumptions

 \section{Method and physical assumptions}

-For our study, we use {\tt POSYDON} \citep[see][for a detailed description of the code]{2022arXiv220205892F}, a new binary population simulation framework that combines the flexibility of parametric binary population synthesis codes with detailed stellar structure and binary evolution models.
-Crucial to our study, {\tt POSYDON} allows for a physically accurate and self-consistent determination of the stability and mass-transfer rate evolution of mass-transfer phases thanks to extensive pre-computed grids of binary-star models \citep[using the \texttt{MESA} code;][]{2011ApJS..192....3P,2013ApJS..208....4P,2015ApJS..220...15P,2018ApJS..234...34P,2019ApJS..243...10P}.
-Furthermore, the available information on the internal structure of binary components allows for an improved treatment of evolutionary phases such as the common envelope and the core collapse.
-Of special interest here is also the capability of {\tt POSYDON} to track the angular momentum content of both stellar components throughout the evolution of a binary, which allows us to identify potential Be-XRBs, as we describe further below.
+For our study, we used \boldgreen{the POpulation SYnthesis with Detailed binary-evolution simulatiONs code} \citep[\boldgreen{{\tt POSYDON};} see][for a detailed description of the code]{2023ApJS..264...45F}, a new binary population simulation framework that combines the flexibility of parametric binary population synthesis codes with detailed stellar structure and binary evolution models.
+Crucial to our study, {\tt POSYDON} enables a physically accurate and self-consistent determination of the stability and mass-transfer rate evolution of mass-transfer phases thanks to extensive precomputed grids of binary-star models \citep[using the \boldgreen{Modules for Experiments in Stellar Astrophysics code or }\texttt{MESA} code;][]{2011ApJS..192....3P,2013ApJS..208....4P,2015ApJS..220...15P,2018ApJS..234...34P,2019ApJS..243...10P}.
+Furthermore, the available information on the internal structure of binary components enables an improved treatment of evolutionary phases, such as the CE and the core collapse.
+Of special interest here is also the capability of {\tt POSYDON} to track the angular momentum content of both stellar components throughout the evolution of a binary, which allows us to identify potential Be XRBs, as we describe further below.